The amendment for voting rights offers a common-sense

 - Creates fair rules that remove barriers and make voting more secure so we the people are heard on Election Day

-If you want to get involved, please contact the League of Women Voters at LWVFlintArea@gmail.com
+If you have any concerns or questions, please contact the League of Women Voters at LWVFlintArea@gmail.com

 For more information, contact Linda Hoff at LWVFlintArea@gmail.com